Table of Contents

-Acute GN is defined as glomerular injury that is accompanied by inflammation of the glomeruli.
-It is a clinical constellation of sudden onset of hematuria and proteinuria, edema, hypertension with or without RBC casts.
-Pediatric chronic GN includes both primary GN (e.g. IgA nephropathy) and secondary GN (e.g. Systemic lupus erythematosus nephritis).
+Acute glomerulonephritis (GN) is defined as a glomerular injury that is accompanied by inflammation of the glomeruli.
+It is a clinical constellation of sudden onset of hematuria and proteinuria, edema, and hypertension with or without RBC casts.
+Pediatric chronic GN includes both primary GN (e.g. IgA nephropathy) and secondary GN (e.g. systemic lupus erythematosus nephritis).

 GN occurs when immune complexes are trapped in the renal parenchyma.
 Pediatric GN can be classified based on clinical presentation into four types:

 - Rapidly progressive GN

 It can also be classified based on etiology.

 - Acute post-streptococcal GN usually occurs in children older than the age of two years The incidence is about four times higher in developing countries than in developed countries